jadijadi/lpic1book/1023_manage_shared_libraries.md

 	export  LD_LIBRARY_PATH=/usr/lib/myoldlibs:/home/jadi/lpic/libs/

-and then run any command, the system will search /usr/lib/myoldlibs and then /home/jadi/lpic/libs/ before going to the main system libaries (defined in ld.so.cache).
+and then run any command, the system will search /usr/lib/myoldlibs and then /home/jadi/lpic/libs/ before going to the main system libraries (defined in ld.so.cache).
 .
 .